an-yc/an-yc.github.io/index.md

 ### Experience

-* I have interned at various law firms, including Sidley Austin and BCLP, and have worked in California, Shanghai and Hong Kong before.
+* I have interned at various law firms, including Sidley Austin and BCLP
+* Have worked in California, Shanghai and Hong Kong before

 ### Skills